hidro-iri/.github/README.md

-# hidro-iri
+# Hidro Group
-Entry gate to the Hidro world
+There are a bunch of repos in this organization site.
+Here